dunstontc/learn-go/code/Kernighan/tgpl/notes/01-Tutorial.md

 #### Exercises
 - **Exercise 1.10**: Find a web site that produces a large amount of data.
 Investigate caching by running `fetchall` twice in succession to see whether the reported time changes much.
 Do you get the same content each time?
 Modify `fetchall` to print its output to a file so it can be examined.
 - **Exercise 1.11**: Try `fetchall` with longer argument lists, such as samples from the top million web sites available at `alexa.com`.
-How does the program behave if a web site just doesn’t respond?
+How does the program behave if a web site just doesn't respond?
 (Section 8.9 describes mechanisms for coping in such cases.)

 ## 1.7.
 A Web Server